-Salary and benefits are commensurate with experience, with a generous benefits package including health, dental, FSA, 403(b), ongoing professional training, and growth opportunities.
+Salary will range from $52,000 - $62,000 and is commensurate with experience.
+The Ecology Center’s benefits package is generous including health, dental, FSA, 403(b), ongoing professional training, four weeks of vacation to start, and growth opportunities.
 The office culture is upbeat, collaborative, and goal-oriented.

-Please send your resume and cover letter to email@example.com with “Science and Health Senior Organizer” in the email subject.
+Please send your resume and cover letter to firstname.lastname@example.org with “Toxics Campaign Director” in the email subject.
 Please include how you heard about the position.

-Please apply by January 23, 2017.
+Applications accepted on a rolling basis.
+Please send applications by March 22, 2021.
 Applications received by that date will be given priority, but we will continue to receive applications until the position is filled.
 Only selected applicants will be contacted and invited for an interview.

-Our Diversity & Inclusion Committee is currently working to create a long term plan that will help us advance toward our goals, including:
+Our Diversity & Inclusion Committee is currently working to create a long-term plan that will help us advance our goals, including: